 I have seen this film.
 I expect some would call it an excuse for showing a lot of footage of a buxom blonde bouncing along at a quick jog, but I don't think it's as bad as that.
 However, I do not think it is a time travel movie.
 It is a film about assessing and making choices, and where these take you.
 As such, I don't expect to add it to this site.

-Primer is the first film to be discussed in the new series at The Examiner.
-The serialized articles are indexed on the page here entitled The Examiner Connection.
+Primer was the first film to be discussed at The Examiner.
+The serialized articles have now been consolidated here.

-Sandra Bullock's other time travel movie (she is in Lake House apparently has her living fragments of her life out of sequence.
-This is another that someone gave me so that I would have the chance to analyze it, so it is on the DVD player waiting for me to have time to view it.
+Sandra Bullock's other time travel movie (she is in Lake House has her living fragments of her life out of sequence.
+This is another that someone gave me so that I would have the chance to analyze it, and it is now available here.